 Students should consider non-profit private schools as long as these schools have 100% of need met financial aid policies and/or are willing to commit to covering the student's tuition/room and board gap.
 Out-of-state public schools should generally be avoided unless the student has a clear plan for establishing residency in that state or is receiving a substantial scholarship (since public schools charge much higher tuition for out-of-state students and generally do not offer much financial aid).
+These considerations become less pressing if the student is eligible for College Choice, but it is generally good to avoid choosing schools where a student would be fully dependent on this kind of funding in order to pay cost of attendance.

-Schools that students in care can attend for free (and have 100% of need met financial aid policies) include all of the lvies (e.g. Harvard, Yale, Princeton, Cornell, Columbia), Barnard College, Georgetown University, Vanderbilt University, Union College, and more.
+Here is a list of the schools that offer 100% of need met financial aid, or come close.
+Schools that students in care can attend for free (and have 100% of need met financial aid policies) include all of the Ivies (e.g. Harvard, Yale, Princeton, Cornell, Columbia), Barnard College, Georgetown University, Vanderbilt University, Union College, and more.
 There are also organizations such as the Posse Foundation that offer full tuition scholarships at some schools.